 - Use of Division technology resources, including networks, computers, or mobile devices, and the internet is a privilege, which may be denied, revoked, or restricted at any time for misuse or abusive conduct. - The Division reserves all rights to control its technology resources and may monitor or restrict a student's technology resources.
-The Division may search any computer, mobile, device, or electronic storage device that is assigned to a student or used on any Division computer or network; and retrieve, alter, and delete any data created, received, or maintained by an user using Division technology resources. - Use of the Division technology resources is at my own risk; the system is provided on an "as available" basis; and the Division is not responsible for any loss, damage, or unavailability of data stored on the system regardless of the cause. - Online learning spaces, communication, and collaboration tools should be treated as a classroom space, and language and behavior that is not appropriate in the physical classroom is not appropriate in online spaces, no matter what time of day those spaces are accessed. - · Assignments in online learning spaces are the same as any other assignment in school, and students are expected to follow all policies and procedures in the Student Code of Conduct Handbook, including all policies related to cheating, plagiarism, and responsible use of technology. - The school Division is not responsible for any personal electronic devices brought on to school property. - · I may be subject to disciplinary action for using technology in violation of Division policies, procedures, guidelines, or the Student Code of Conduct.
+The Division may search any computer, mobile, device, or electronic storage device that is assigned to a student or used on any Division computer or network; and retrieve, alter, and delete any data created, received, or maintained by an user using Division technology resources. - Use of the Division technology resources is at my own risk; the system is provided on an "as available" basis; and the Division is not responsible for any loss, damage, or unavailability of data stored on the system regardless of the cause. - Online learning spaces, communication, and collaboration tools should be treated as a classroom space, and language and behavior that is not appropriate in the physical classroom is not appropriate in online spaces, no matter what time of day those spaces are accessed. - Assignments in online learning spaces are the same as any other assignment in school, and students are expected to follow all policies and procedures in the Student Code of Conduct Handbook, including all policies related to cheating, plagiarism, and responsible use of technology. - The school Division is not responsible for any personal electronic devices brought on to school property. - I may be subject to disciplinary action for using technology in violation of Division policies, procedures, guidelines, or the Student Code of Conduct.

-By signing below, I agree to follow Alexandria City Public Schools Responsible Use of Technology Agreement for Secondary Students Lunderstand my use of Division technology resources is a privilege and requires appropriate online behavior
+By signing below v, I agree to follow Alexand Iria City Public Schools Responsible Use of Technology Agreement or Secondary Students, Lunde rstand my use of Division t technology resources i s a privilege and reg uires appropriate online l ehavior.